 A parent should reach for this book when their child is struggling with the pressure of family expectations and feels misunderstood or overshadowed.
 This story, set in the Harry Potter universe, follows Albus Potter, Harry's son, who cannot seem to live up to his father's heroic legacy.
 Sorted into Slytherin and feeling like a disappointment, his anger and frustration create a deep rift with his famous dad.
 The book explores complex themes of identity, parent-child conflict, the weight of the past, and the power of friendship.
 For ages 10 to 16, this play script provides a powerful starting point for conversations about self-acceptance and redefining family relationships for a new generation.

 A child aged 11-15 who feels misunderstood by their parents or is grappling with expectations, whether from family, school, or themselves.
-It's particularly resonant for a child who feels like they are in a sibling's or parent's shadow and is trying to define their own identity.
+It's particularly resonant for a child who feels overshadowed by a sibling or parent and is struggling with feelings of inadequacy or resentment.

 Parents should know this is a play script, not a novel, which affects the reading experience.
 The themes of parental failure and adolescent anger are potent.
 Harry is portrayed as a flawed father who makes significant mistakes.
 Parents should be prepared for conversations about their own relationship with their child.
-Some alternate timelines are dark, including one where Voldemort was victorious, which may be frightening for sensitive readers.
+Some alternate timelines are dark, including one where Voldemort was victorious and features scenes of oppression and despair, which may be upsetting for some readers.
 A parent notices their child is withdrawing or expressing frustration with phrases like, "You just don't understand me," or "I'll never be as good as..."
 It is a perfect fit for a child feeling pressure to live up to a family legacy.

 Younger readers (10-12) will likely focus on the adventure, the magic, and the strength of the friendship between Albus and Scorpius.
 Older teens (13-16) will connect more deeply with the complex parent-child dynamics, the emotional weight of legacy, and Harry's own struggles and regrets as a father.